- News & Events

 In 1985, the Academy of Dentistry International Foundation was incorporated.
 This nonprofit (USA IRS tax deductible) foundation was formed to fund humanitarian and other services and initiatives in liaison with the Academy.
 Presently, the Academy's Foundation takes an active part in several projects caring for children with maxillofacial disfigurements among the rural poor of Mexico, Central America and the Caribbean Region.
 The Foundation started a video tape exchange in 1988 for use in the dental schools of developing and other countries.
 The Foundation along with the Academy has provided dental text books and journals to dental schools and their libraries in developing countries.

 In 2014-2015, the ADI became the first Honorary Dental organization to be affiliated with the United Nations Department of Public Information as an NGO (Non Governmental Organization.)
 The Academy in cooperation with Henry Schein, Ivoclar-Vivadent and SPDA, Brazil provided a workshop at the 2016 UN DPI/NGO Conference in Gyeogiu, Korea.
+In July 2018, the ADI was granted Special Consultative Status to the Economic and Social Council of the United Nations (ECOSOC.)
+This consultative status is unique for an oral health-related membership organization and as such, enables a loud and direct voice for global oral health to be heard at the highest levels of the United Nations’ member states, the UN Secretariat and Agencies.

 Fellowship in the Academy of Dentistry International is bestowed on dentists whose professional, civic, and related accomplishments are truly outstanding.
 The completed biographical profiles are endorsed by a Fellow of the Academy and approved by the respective area Regent and the Academy's Membership and Credentials Committee.
 Upon final approval and payment of the specified fellowship fee, the nominee becomes a Fellow-Elect with a reservation to attend a future induction ceremony reception and luncheon and/or dinner.